 How much canopy cover do you have?
 Where should you target new planting?
 The first step in reincorporating green infrastructure into a community’s planning framework is to measure urban forest canopy and set canopy goals.
 Treeconomics can assist you with a basic i-Tree canopy survey through to advanced GIS spatial analytics.

 Urban trees provide a range of beneficial services which are of particular importance in the urban environment.
-Treeconomics can conduct and provide surveys of large urban areas, from the scale of a London borough to the entire city.
+Treeconomics can conduct and provide sample plot surveys of large urban areas, from the scale of a London borough to the entire city.

 Tree planting strategies

 Treeconomics is passionate about helping towns and cities to achieve the best possible results from their green infrastructure, for the people who live and work there.

 Commission us to write your Tree Planting Strategy, and we will use a variety of data, including GIS, to identify hotspots for potential new tree planting.
 Hotspots are typically areas with low tree canopy cover, high levels of pollution, high social deprivation, or with an increased risk of flooding.
 We will work with you to generate a map, showing those areas most desirable for planting.

 Planting trees here will provide the most benefits for your community.
 These can include: air pollution removal, carbon sequestration, improved social wellbeing, diversion of flooding from roads, improved biodiversity, and more…

 We will calculate the potential plantable space within your town, city or neighbourhood, and offer recommendations to help you ensure that your resources are focused on the areas where they are most needed.